Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 2. Run `SETUP.bat` as administrator.
    - `SETUP.bat` can also be run without admin permissions, but without the ability to create startup tasks.
 3. Follow the prompts that appear and enter your preferred values.
-   - "SDR white luminance" needs to be set correctly according to your SDR content brightness in Windows.
-For info, go to the [SDR White nits guide.](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#sdr-white-nits-guide)
+   - Your SDR content brightness slider value can be found in Windows' settings.
+For info, go to the [SDR content brightness slider guide.](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#sdr-content-brightness-slider-guide) below.
 5. The script will start running and can be controlled with hotkeys.
 6. You can also run the script manually from `HDRGammaFix.exe`, but only after the initial setup.

-`SETUP.bat` needs to be run again if SDR white nits or gamma needs to be changed.
+`SETUP.bat` needs to be run again if SDR content brightness value or gamma need to be changed.

 ### Default Hotkeys